Pratz1337/RankTransport-Index/README.md

 # HRT-LI: Hierarchical Rank-Transport Learned Index

-HRT-LI is a research prototype for exact dynamic learned indexing over hierarchical string keys such as file paths, DNS records, and JSON paths.
+HRT-LI is a prototype for exact dynamic learned indexing over hierarchical string keys such as file paths, DNS records, and JSON paths.

-The current Q1-facing contribution is not the older Mobius-warp idea.
-The publishable method is:

-1. build a certified learned base-rank model on hierarchical keys;
-2. keep that model fixed after writes;
-3. correct write drift with an exact order-statistic rank-transport layer;
-4. use exact sparse-radix lexicodes as the string-order certificate;
-5. route newly inserted keys through the delta layer until threshold-triggered consolidation rebuilds the base snapshot.

 ## Quickstart